lloda/guile-ffi-cblas/README.md

 The bindings for either library are entirely independent.
 You do not need to have **BLIS** installed to use the **CBLAS** bindings or viceversa.
-I am packaging them together because the bindings happen to share a lot of the code.
+I am packaging them together because they happen to share some code.

 **CBLAS** (or **BLAS**) is an established standard.
 It's by far the more popular library, and it probably has the fastest implementation on your